rosmed/slicer_ros2_module/docs/pages/robot-visualization.rst

   :align: center
   :alt: Sensable Omni in Slicer

-We created and used a ROS2 package for the Phantom Omni: `Omni Github Link <https://github.com/jhu-saw/ros2_sensable_omni_model>`_.
+We created and used a ROS package for the Phantom Omni: `Omni Github Link <https://github.com/jhu-saw/ros2_sensable_omni_model>`_.
 This package has no external dependencies and is very light so it's a good way to test the SlicerROS2 module.
 You can download this repository